How to Make a Stand-In Resume

 A stand-in resume on a clipboard next to coffee and a pair of glasses.

-If you don’t have a Stand-In resume yet or haven’t updated yours in a while, this guide will help you be prepared for the next Stand-In opportunity.
+If you don't have a Stand-In resume yet or haven't updated yours in a while, now is a great time to add one to your online profile so you'll be prepared for the next Stand-In opportunity.

 What do Stand-Ins do?